guimatheus92/Bot_BombCrypto/README.md

 ## Tutorial

-The tutorial to use this project after deploy, can be found on [GitHub Wiki]( "GitHub Wiki") page.
+The tutorial on how to install and use this bot can be found on [GitHub Wiki](https://github.com/guimatheus92/Bot_BombCrypto/wiki/How-to-execute-BombCrypto-bot "GitHub Wiki") page.

 ## Changelog